trebidav/terraform-aws-airship-ecs-cluster/README.md

     efs_enabled = true
     # the id of the EFS volume to mount
     efs_id = "${module.efs.aws_efs_file_system_sharedfs_id}"
-    # efs_mount_folder defines the folder to which the EFS volume will be mounted to
+    # efs_mount_folder defines the folder to which the EFS volume will be mounted
     # efs_mount_folder = "/mnt/efs"
   }

-  # vpc_security_group_ids define the security groups for the ec2 instances.
+  # vpc_security_group_ids defines the security groups for the ec2 instances.
   vpc_security_group_ids = ["${module.ecs_instance_sg.this_security_group_id}","${module.admin_sg.this_security_group_id}"]

-  # ecs_instance_scaling_create defines if we set autscaling for the autscaling group
+  # ecs_instance_scaling_create defines if we set autscaling for the autoscaling group
   # NB!
 NB!
 A draining lambda ARN needs to be defined !!
   ecs_instance_scaling_create = true